Understanding Cabernet Franc

 International Cuisines

-Cabernet Franc’s adaptable nature makes it suitable for cuisines around the globe.
+Cabernet Franc’s adaptable nature makes it suitable for cuisines around the globe:

 - Mexican – Spiced dishes can work well, provided they’re not overwhelmingly hot.
+Try it with mole or herb-forward tacos.